detailed itinerary ~ may 14 – 21, 2018

 Strong and elemental, Sicily retains an unconquered character and a romantic spirit, and you can taste it in her food.
 Sicilian dishes draw on history but abound with independent ideas and innovative interpretations that stand apart from the cuisine of mainland Italy.
-On Sicily: A Different Italy we will coil our way through this dramatic region, from Catania’s ancient costal fishing villages to the lesser-known intro-terra, home to noble wine estates; down to Modica for hand-produced chocolates at Dolceria Bonajuto and to Marzamemi for the freshest fish and best sundried tomatoes.
+On Sicily: A Different Italy we will coil our way through this dramatic region, from Catania’s ancient coastal fishing villages to the lesser-known intro-terra, home to noble wine estates; down to Modica for hand-produced chocolates at Dolceria Bonajuto and to Marzamemi for the freshest fish and best-sundried tomatoes.

 We will unlock the secrets of Sicilian cuisine and eat, drink, and enjoy a region where the sense of taste alone leads one down countless passages of history.

 PLEASE NOTE THAT WHILE THE PROGRAM STARTS THE MORNING OF MAY 14, WE REQUEST THAT GUESTS ARRIVE THE NIGHT BEFORE

 MAY 14, 2017 – CATANIA – REGALEALI, Anna Tasca Lanza’s Private Estate

 This morning, we will meet after breakfast to walk to Catania’s fabled fish market.
 Strolling through the market is a wonderful way to immerse ourselves into the rich culture of Sicily — and meet some wonderful characters too.
 Located in the historic center of town, this market gathers fish and vegetable vendors daily.
 We will share lunch at a nearby trattoria before riding a private van to Sicily’s intro-terra.